 The link resolver features a next-generation interface that is responsive to desktop browsers, mobile devices, and tablets.
 Configuration options for the interface include customizable color schemes, library links, and banner images.
 Other features include:

-- OpenURL link resolution supporting both OpenURL 1.0 and 0.1 protocols
+- OpenURL link resolution supporting both OpenURL 1.0 and 0.1 protocols.

-- A configurable interface allowing you to set defaults and show or hide features relative to your patron needs
+- A configurable interface allowing you to set defaults and show or hide features relative to your patron needs.

-- Integration with OCLC WorldShare Interlibrary Loan, and OpenURL 1.0-compatible resource sharing services
+- Integration with OCLC WorldShare Interlibrary Loan, and OpenURL 1.0-compatible resource sharing services.

 - Chat widget integration for OCLC’s QuestionPoint and those from other providers

-- Citation export to popular citation engines such as RefWorks, Easybib, EndNote and ReferenceManager
+- Citation export to popular citation engines such as RefWorks, EasyBib, EndNote and ReferenceManager.

-- A reporting feature allowing users to let OCLC know if they discover a faulty link
+- A reporting feature allowing users to let OCLC know if they discover a faulty link.

 How to create a link to your institution's A to Z list in the WorldCat Discovery interface

-- Log in to OCLC Service Configuration: https://worldcat.org/config/
+- Log in to OCLC Service Configuration: https://worldcat.org/config/.

-- Navigate to Inbound Links and A-Z and select Full Text OpenURL Resolvers (incoming requests)
+- Navigate to Inbound Links and A-Z and select Full Text OpenURL Resolvers (incoming requests).

-Notes: IP address recognition is configurable.
-Settings are in the IP Addresses module.
-If relevant, add a resource sharing request button so patrons can submit ILL requests using your OpenURL resolver.
-See the WorldCat.org module.
+Note: IP address recognition is configurable in OCLC Service Configuration.
+Find settings in the "IP Addresses" module.
+You can add a resource sharing request button so patrons can submit ILL requests using your OpenURL resolver.
+Find settings in the "WorldCat.org" module.

 Tips on giving your base URL to other providers

-- After you have collections in your knowledge base, your A to Z list URL will be similar to: http://[your-library].on.worldcat.org/atoztitles
+- After you have collections in your knowledge base, your A to Z list URL will be similar to:

-- However, the base URL you need for third party providers is that shown in OCLC Service Configuration, the URL that ends with /link
+- The base URL you need to give to third party providers is your A to Z URL with and added /link